FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 - To be able to turn off both power circuits of the duck robot off at the same time we connected our circuits to a double pole switch.
 To do that I soldered the wires onto it ([proof](solderingTheSwitch.md))

-- I drilled holes in the eyes of the duck to replace them with two red LED's to connect them to a PWM signal and filled down connectors of our breadbord to make it fit into our boxes. ([proof](duckEyes.md))
+- I drilled holes in the eyes of the duck to replace them with two red LED's to connect them to a PWM signal and filled down connectors of our breadboard to make it fit into our boxes. ([proof](duckEyes.md))
   However I first tried the eyes out on a separate breadboard and they worked, but they failed to work properly together with the whole code for the entire duck robot.
 It turned out the the problem was that we accidentally used the same PWM signal channels for the motors and the eye-LED's.
 I learned out of to always look out for the PWM channels when working with multiple components that use PWM.

+- I tested the step-down-converter for the first time, which worked perfectly and made it way clearer how to implement it into the whole application.
+We now needed that one since we decided for a second power circuit just for all the components apart from the motors.
+Therefore we decided to power the LiLiGo trough pen-lite batteries, which needed to go down in voltage.

 **prjWeek5/Week14:**